otthtml/nlw-impulse/README.md

 npx prisma studio
 ```

+## How to deploy

+web is automatically deployed whenever the 'i-hate-solid' branch receives a commit.

+server must be built using 'npx tsc'.

 ## Important notes about solid
 1. SubmitFeedbackUseCase uses a generic FeedbackRepository in order to create the feedbacks.
 2. The generic repository has an interface for creation, which is implemented by the PrismaFeedbackRepository.